department-of-veterans-affairs/LEAF/docs/InstallationConfiguration.md

 ## Running

 1. Make sure you're in the LEAF/docker directory
-2. Run the command
+2. Run the below command.
+Note that this can take several minutes the first time it is run.
 ######
     docker compose up --build -d

-4. The first time this is run can take several minutes.
-5. Open your browser and go to https://host.docker.internal/
+3. Open your browser and go to https://host.docker.internal/
   - LEAF Sites.
 These are the two primary sites you will use to access LEAF
     - Request Portal: A low code/no code workflow management tool utilized to digitize administrative business processes
     - Nexus: Digitized organizational charts to visually display the relationship of positions within LEAF.